PlasticSCM/FuseSharp/README.md

 ### FileSystemHandler arguments

 The arguments used to instantiate a `FileSystemHandler` instance are, in the end, passed down to FUSE.
-FUSE's arguments documentation is sometimes hard to find, but we have collected and tested the following (appart from the [usual args](https://github.com/osxfuse/osxfuse/wiki/Mount-options)):
+FUSE's arguments documentation is sometimes hard to find, but we have collected and tested the following (apart from the [usual args](https://github.com/osxfuse/osxfuse/wiki/Mount-options)):

 | Option | Description | Source |
 |--------|-------------|--------|